scottyviscosity/the-harsh-north/campaign-setting.md

 > _See Chapter 2 (p.38) and Chapter 4 (p.63) of the [Norsca Campaign Setting](https://drive.google.com/file/d/1-FAMZA2lqEmKI3TSAQgg8RCXqHaltvPZ/view?usp=sharing) for lots more detail._

+### Northern Clans
+- In a constant state of conflict with the Kurgan of the North, their Southern brothers, and always looking to take advantage of the weak Southern Realms
+- More likely to be influenced by the Northern Wastes and the powers that reside there
+- Worship the old gods, the new gods, and any number of minor dieties who may show them favor
+- Stick to the old ways, but have an odd way of interpreting them; often bending the rules for their own benefit and gaining a reputation for lacking honor.
+- Comparison: Mythical Vikings (bloodthirsty heathens and barbarians)
+- Factions: Baernsonlings, Bjornlings, Skaelings, and the Sarls.

+### Southern Clans
+- Value strength, wealth, solidarily, and capable warriors as their leaders
+- The old ways are still central to their culture, though younger generations seem to stray further and further out of bounds.
+It's the old boys who hold them in the highest regards.
+- Worship the old gods and view any outsider religions with skepticism and hostility
+- Strong sense of community, growth, and loyalty; strive to make life better for their clan
+- While viewing their Southern neighbors (e.g. Empire) as weaklings and cowards, they do envy their way of life and are jealous of their achievements.
+They look to build great cities, strong castles, and monuments to ensure their people are remembered forever.
+- Comparison: Real world Vikings or Scandinavians, maybe a bit of the Saxons
+- Factions: Baernsonlings, Bjornlings, Skaelings, and the Sarls.

+### Hillmen
+- More likely to migrate than other groups
+- Superstitious, Generally worshiping the old gods (the exception being some northern Hillmen)
+- Hold the old ways in the highest regard
+- Simple living in the most remote regions of an already harsh land.
+- Names among these people generally take the form of a part hyphens with a clipped accent in the middle. (e.g. `Grom-gil-Gorm`)
+- Comparison: Celtic Irish or Highlander Scots
+- Factions: Most factions have some areas where this culture would be dominant, but are predominant among the Sarls, Baersonlings, and the Aeslings.

+### Wildmen
+- Nomads of the Northern Wastes
+- Considered savages even to the Northern Clans
+- Worship dark gods who require ritual sacrafice
+- Disdain "civilized" peoples
+- Distinguished names amoung these people sometimes take the form of hyphenated descriptions similar to those of native americans. (e.g. `stranger-come-knocking`)
+- Comparison: White Mongolians (The Hung are legit asian)
+- Factions: Kurgan, Hung

 ### The Old Ways
 Essentially this amounts to honor, or as much as can be had in a place like Norsca.
 These are hard men, no doubt, but they do have a code of honor and try to follow the old ways as best they can.